shehio/the-final-problem/playground/raspberrypi-os/README.md

 For any node on the network: it should be {ipaddress}:8080 or custom ip address from tailscale if you're using overlay VPN

-#### Storage
-What’s the max read/write per second storage can handle with the pi serial bus?

 To enable this camera on zoom on any node on the network:
 - Install OBS
 - In source, add browser